cs-rrcc/25FCSC3022-final/README.md

 ## Bypassing User Authentication

 Use security testing techniques to attempt bypassing the app's user authentication.
-If successful, document which user ID was used during the test.
+If successful, document which user ID (in the login screen) was used during the test.

 ```
 Copy and paste the user's Id used